ibNez/Arcane-Realms/docs/mage-skills.md

   - Casting a spell or taking damage pauses regeneration for 3 seconds.
 - **Range:** Primarily ranged combat with some point-blank area effects
 - **Role:** Damage dealer with utility and crowd control options
+- **Friendly Fire:** Area-of-effect spells do not harm allies; optional friendly-fire modes are planned for future updates.

 ### Scaling and Critical Hits
 - **INT Scaling:** Damage and healing for all mage spells follow `base + coefficient * INT` formulas.
 Each skill's coefficient is listed in its description.